rmnaderdev/Whitelist-Sync-2-Spigot/README.md

 - /wlop sync | Pulls list of ops from the database and updates local server ops.
 - /wlop copyServerToDatabase | Pushes local server ops to database and merges them in.

+## Permissions
+- **whitelistsync2.wl.manage**: Allows the user to update the whitelist using the add, remove, sync, and copyServerToDatabase commands.
+- **whitelistsync2.wl.view**: Allows the user to view whitelisted players using the list command.
+- **whitelistsync2.wlop.manage**: Allows the user to update the op list using the add, remove, sync, and copyServerToDatabase commands.
+- **whitelistsync2.wlop.view**: Allows the user to view a list of opped players using the list command.

 Please post your bugs to [GitHub](https://github.com/PotatoSauceVFX/Whitelist-Sync-2-Spigot/issues "GitHub") or better yet make a pull request!